alopez/alopez.github.com/email.md

 ---
 layout: default
 ---
-I am on leave from the university for the 2021-22 academic year, and I get so much email that I simply cannot respond to all of it.
-So here is a brief guide on whether to email me and how.
+I get so much email that I simply cannot respond to all of it.
+So here is a brief guide on whether to email me (if you haven't already), and what to expect (if you have).

-Are you interested in my university work with my PhD students?
+Do you have a specific question related to my research?
-: Email <alopez@inf.ed.ac.uk>, and please also email the student.
+: Email <alopez@inf.ed.ac.uk>, and please also email my coauthors, who may be able to reply more quickly.
-  I check my university email infrequently, so please be patient waiting for a response, and _do not_ send university-related emails to any other address.

-Are you interested in my work in some capacity unrelated to the university?
+Looking to hire me for consulting work or a job?
 : Email <alopez.nlproc@gmail.com>.
 Please be patient waiting for a reponse.

-Are you a friend and/ or a current or former research student?
+Are you a friend and/ or (former) research student?
 : I would love to hear from you!
 Please email my personal address if you have it, otherwise one of the other addresses on this page.

+Are you a (former) PhD / MSc / UG thesis student or employee in need of a reference?
+: I would love to help!
+Please email <alopez@inf.ed.ac.uk>, and provide as much detail as you can about the position and your application.
+Advance notice is appreciated.

+Are you a (former) taught student in need of a reference?
+: Unless I know you well, the best I'm likely to be able to provide is a brief synopsis of your performance in my course(s), which is of limited value for most job or PhD applications.
+If a brief synopsis suffices, I'm of course happy to supply it: email <alopez@inf.ed.ac.uk>.
+However, for most job or PhD applications, you will be best served by a reference from someone who has worked with you closely and knows your work well.

+Are you an employer seeking a reference for one of my (former) students or employees?
+: Email <alopez@inf.ed.ac.uk> with details.

 Are you seeking a studentship or other academic position with me?
 : I am not currently taking students or hiring